 Study of Christianities, Religions of Latin America, Theories of Religion, Native American Religions

-Garry Sparks holds a BA from Austin College (Sherman, Texas) in Philosophy and Spanish, an MA in Latin American Studies from the University of Texas (Austin, Texas) and an MDiv and PhD in Religious Studies and Theology from the University of Chicago where he also taught in the College and the Writing Program.
-Prior to George Mason University, he taught Humanities and Theology at Christ College (the honors college) at Valparaiso University (Valparaiso, Indiana), and then was Assistant Professor of Humanities and Global Studies of Christianity at the University of Louisville (Louisville, Kentucky).
+Garry Sparks holds a BA from Austin College (Sherman, Texas) in Philosophy and Spanish, an MA in Latin American Studies from the University of Texas at Austin, and an MDiv and PhD in Religious Studies and Theology from the University of Chicago where he also taught in the College and the Writing Program.
+Prior to George Mason University, he taught Humanities and Theology in the Honors College at Valparaiso University (Indiana), and then was Assistant Professor of Humanities and Global Study of Christianity at the University of Louisville (Kentucky).